supa2/Automaton/Home.md

 ### Atm_led class (state machine) ###

 Control a led via a digital pin.
 Control blink speed, pause duration and number of repeats.
+Can also be used to control other on/off devices like relays and buzzers.

 ### Atm_pulse class (state machine) ###

-Monitor a digital pin for incoming pulses, fire a callback or send a message on minimum duration.
+Monitor a digital pin for incoming pulses, fire a callback or send a message to another machine.

 ### Atm_teensywave class (state machine) ###